makeorbreak-io/rules/hackathon.md

 project in each of the categories.

-## Participation
+## Participation requirements

-MoB is a free event and everyone can apply in a team of 2 to 4 elements.
+Make or Break is a free event and everyone can apply in a team of 2 to 4 elements.

 It’s expected that each team will be actively building a software project to show off at the fair.

 At the fair, all of the members of your team are expected to divide their time between showcasing their team’s work and voting for other projects.

-Seating is limited, be sure to grab yours at [https://makeorbreak.io](https://makeorbreak.io)
+Seating is limited, be sure to grab yours at [makeorbreak.io](https://makeorbreak.io)

 ### Single-person teams